Would you spend your summer working on real-world astronomy and astrophysics problems? We spoke with four students who did just that.

 “The experience helped us learn how a professional workplace operates.
 Meeting the researchers was valuable because they helped us understand our possible career trajectories.
 You can’t be what you can’t see!”

-A highlight for many students was the opportunity to observe with our Australia Telescope Compact Array.
+A highlight for many students was the opportunity to observe with our Australia Telescope Compact Array[Link will open in a new window].

 Adding to the knowledge base